Fragtality/PilotsDeck/README.md

 ## Plugin Requirements
 Uhm ...
 I'd say Prepar3D, FSUIPC and StreamDeck (Software) installed would be a bloody good Start :laughing:<br/>
 It is compiled for .NET Framework 4.8, so if you have a more or less regulary patched Windows&#x00AE; 10 (>= 1809) and have all of the above running you're probably ready for Takeoff!<br/>
-The Plugin only reacts when "Prepar3D.exe" is loaded, so FSX would require a Change of the [Application Settings](README.md#applicaton-settings).
+The Plugin only reacts when "Prepar3D.exe" is loaded, so FSX would require a Change of the [Plugin Settings](README.md#plugin-settings).
 It may work with FSX and older Versions of P3D and FSUIPC.<br/>
 <br/><br/>
 ## Plugin Installation
 It is not (yet) distributed in the StreamDeck Store, so it is a manual Installation for now.<br/>